zedarus/zedarus-tool-kit/README.md

   );
   ```

   This returns `true` if second chance popup is pesented (and so you need to wait for player's choice before finally entering game over state), and `false` if not and you can safely enter final game over state in that case.
-Callback should a method that receives `bool` parameter.
+Callback should be a method that receives `bool` parameter.
 If parameter is `true` then second chance should be activated.
 If `false` then user decinded not use second chance.

 ##### Double Coins Popup

-- Add `AddExtention(new Zedarus.ToolKit.Extentions.OneTapGames.DoubleCoinsPopup.DoubleCoinsPopup(Data.Game, API, "<double_coins_video_ad_id>"));` in your `InitExtentions()` override in `AppController`
+- Add `AddExtention(new Zedarus.ToolKit.Extentions.OneTapGames.DoubleCoinsPopup.DoubleCoinsPopup(...));` in your `InitExtentions()` override in `AppController`.
+Class' constructor is documented, so just follow instructions for each parameter to setup extention correctly.
 - Add this to your `GameData` class and set setting you like in game data editor in Unity

   ```c#